DistroAV/DistroAV/README.md

 obs-ndi
 ==============
-Network A/V in OBS Studio with NewTek's NDI technology
+Network A/V in OBS Studio with NewTek's NDI technology.

+## Downloads
+Binaries for Windows are available in the [Releases](https://github.com/Palakis/obs-ndi/releases) section.
+Linux and OS X versions are not yet available, as compatibility with these systems is under development.

-## Build prerequisites
+## Compiling
+### Prerequisites
-You need CMake, the NewTek NDI SDK and a working development environment for OBS Studio installed on your computer.
+You'll need CMake, the NewTek NDI SDK and a working development environment for OBS Studio installed on your computer.

-## How to build

 ### Windows
 In cmake-gui, you'll have to set these CMake variables :